tychonievich/cs2102/markdown/schedule.md

 <script src="schedule.js"></script>

-To subscribe to the above calendar, add <http://www.cs.virginia.edu/luther/2102/F2020/cal.ics> to your calender application of choice.
+To subscribe to the above calendar, add <http://www.cs.virginia.edu/luther/2102/S2021/cal.ics> to your calender application of choice.

 <hr/>

-At the time this note was written, the exact structure and timing of final exams had not been released.
-The official information about finals can be found at <https://www2.virginia.edu/registrar/exams.html#1208>
+The official information about finals can be found at <https://www2.virginia.edu/registrar/exams.html#1212>.
+Note that CS 2102 has a special combined exam time, listed at the bottom of that page, regardless of your particular section's meeting time.